Paris police headquarters stabbing: Attack

 During the early afternoon on 3 October 2019, a police employee stabbed six colleagues at the Prefecture of Police on the Île de la Cité in central Paris, killing three police officers and one member of the support staff as well as injuring two others.
 Police opened fire, killing the attacker in the building's main courtyard.
 The attack came a day after police went on strike across France over increasing violence towards officers.

 Attacker

-The attacker was reported as being 45-year-old Mickaël Harpon, an IT specialist who worked in the intelligence unit of the police headquarters for the last 16 years and held a military secrecy security clearance, giving him access to restricted information like the watchlist of terror suspects, addresses of police officers and data on French citizens and their families who had returned after they fought in the Syrian Civil War.
+The attacker was reported as being 45-year-old Mickaël Harpon, an IT specialist who worked in the intelligence unit of the police headquarters for the last 16 years and held a security clearance, giving him access to restricted information like the watchlist of terror suspects, addresses of police officers and data on French citizens and their families who had returned after they fought in the Syrian Civil War.
 He was born in Fort-de-France in the Caribbean overseas department of Martinique in 1974, and had been deaf since childhood.
 The murder weapon was a ceramic knife of a type undetectable by metal scanners.